-With the Greenhouse Project Curriculum, students not only learn the general requirements of the mandated New York State Science Standards and the Scope and Sequence Standards, they go beyond by addressing issues of today’s environmental global concern.
-Students develop an understanding of climate change, population impact, water management, energy sources, contamination, conservation, food production, health and nutrition.
+With the Greenhouse Project Curriculum, students not only address mandated requirements of the NYC Scope and Sequence Standards based on the NGSS, they go beyond by learning about issues of today’s environmental concerns.
+Students develop an understanding of climate change, population impact, water resources management, energy resources impact, contamination, conservation, food production, health and nutrition.

 The students at PS89 are elated to participate in the Greenhouse Project program.
 Their enthusiasm is evident in their newfound appreciation for nutrition, desire for greater access to healthy food, and their excitement over the growth of their plants.

 —Irene Leon, Principal PS89, Cypress Hills